openstack/kolla-ansible/doc/image-building.rst

 ``kolla-build`` uses ``kolla`` as default Docker namespace.
 This is controlled with the ``-n`` command line option.
-To push images to a dockerhub repository named ``mykollarepo``::
+To push images to a Dockerhub repository named ``mykollarepo``::

     kolla-build -n mykollarepo --push